HappyChainDevs/smart-account-demo/packages/contracts/README.md

 - `make test-gas` — run tests and show gas report on temp local devnet
 - `make test-fork` — run tests and show gas report using `$(RPC_$(CONFIG))` as RPC endpoint

-### Code Quality

-- `make lint` — lint files
-- `make format-check`- checks that the code is properly formatted, but does not modify it
-- `make format` — formats code
-- `make check` — runs `make lint` and `make format-check`

 ### Deployment

 - `make anvil` — run local Anvil devnet on port 1337
-- `make validate-upgrades` — uses OpenZeppelin Upgrades to perform checks related to upgradeability (automatically called by `make deploy`)
 ----
 - `make deploy` — executes a deploy script to deploy contracts to the chain, with many options (env variables):
   - `$CONFIG` — the configuration to use (one of `LOCAL` (default), `TEST`, `MAIN`)